Season Series: Florida 2-1-1, New Jersey 2-2-0

 My Prediction: Devils in 7.
 I think New Jersey has more fire power and a better goalie, which will end the nice run of the Panthers.

-Tags: Brian Campbell David Clarkson Featured Florida Panthers.
-New Jersey Devils Iilya Kovalchuik Jack Skille Jason Garrison John Madden Jose Theodore Kevin Dineen Kris Versteeg Martin Brodeur Pete DeBoer Popular Stanley Cup Playoffs Thomas Fleischmann Thomas Kopecky Zach Parise
+Tags: Brian Campbell David Clarkson Florida Panthers.
+New Jersey Devils Iilya Kovalchuik Jack Skille Jason Garrison John Madden Jose Theodore Kevin Dineen Kris Versteeg Martin Brodeur Pete DeBoer Stanley Cup Playoffs Thomas Fleischmann Thomas Kopecky Zach Parise